yuehuca/stock-selection-framework/README.md

 'sizelimit': Limit the size of stock list.
 '1' or '0'.

-'stockdropout': Remove several stocks that have the highest ranking from the list.
+'stockdropout': Remove several stocks that have the highest rankings from the list.
 Enable this when the stocks are very concentrated.

 3. The core model is a Convolutional Neural Network based on Keras.
 You can edit the model structure in [CNN_keras.py](https://github.com/yuehuca/stock-selection-framework/blob/main/CNN_keras.py).